Perisylvian syndrome: Speech

 Trauma to the fissure near the temporal lobe can cause speech issues.
-Wernickes area is located on the superior temporal gyrus next to the end of the Sylvian fissure that sits towards the back of the head.
-This area is part of the language system, and majorly functions in the ability to recall speech sounds associated with written letters.
-Damage to this area can cause Anomia, a language disorder that makes it difficult to locate words, and Phonemic Paraphasia.
+Wernicke's area is located on the superior temporal gyrus next to the end of the Sylvian fissure that sits towards the back of the head.
+This area is part of the language system, and has a major function in the ability to recall speech sounds associated with written letters.
+Damage to this area can cause anomia, a language disorder that makes it difficult to locate words, and phonemic paraphasia.

-The sylvian surface on the frontal lobe (located deep in the sylvian fissure) contains a bundle of fibers called the arcuate fasciculus (AF) that curve around the fissure, and comes from Brocas area, which is involved in language production and comprehension.
-Damage to this nerve bundle can cause conditions such as Brocas Aphasia and Expressive Aphasia.
+The sylvian surface on the frontal lobe (located deep in the sylvian fissure) contains a bundle of fibers called the arcuate fasciculus (AF) that curve around the fissure, and comes from Broca's area, which is involved in language production and comprehension.
+Damage to this nerve bundle can cause conditions such as Broca's aphasia and expressive aphasia.

 Auditory processing disorders

 Damage to the fissure near the temporal lobe may also cause auditory processing disorders due to the disruption in the neural pathway in the area of the temporal lobe the fissure sits in.